 Finding cancer cells in a lymph node is important because it is associated with a higher risk that the cancer cells will be found in other lymph nodes or in a distant organ such as the lungs.
 However, unlike other types of cancer, the cancer cells in an adenoid cystic carcinoma are very rarely found in a lymph node.

 The pathologic stage for ACC is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and a worse prognosis.

-Adenoid cystic carcinoma is given a tumour stage from 1 to 4 based on the size of the tumour and the distance that the cancer cells have travelled outside of the salivary gland (extraparenchymal extension).
+ACC is given a tumour stage from 1 to 4 based on the size of the tumour and the distance that the cancer cells have travelled outside of the salivary gland (extraparenchymal extension).

-Adenoid cystic carcinoma is given a nodal stage from 0 to 3.
+ACC is given a nodal stage from 0 to 3.
 If no cancer cells are seen in any of the lymph nodes examined, the nodal stage is N0.
 If cancer cells are seen in a lymph node, your pathologist will look for the following features to determine the nodal stage:

 ACC is given a metastatic stage of 0 or 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
 The metastatic stage can only be determined if tissue from a distant site is sent for pathological examination.
 Because this tissue is rarely sent, the metastatic stage cannot be determined and is listed as MX.